Joe Biden’s legacy rests with Kamala Harris. Can he help her win?

 Why We Wrote This

-For the next 100 days, a sensitive issue for the Harris campaign and the White House is: Where and when should Joe Biden be seen?
-It matters not just for the election, but also his own legacy.
+For the next 100 days, a sensitive issue for the Harris campaign and the White House is, Where and when should Joe Biden be seen?
+It matters not just for the election, but also for his own legacy.

-Mr. Biden can spend his remaining time in office focused on two things, political analysts say: cementing the legacy of what Democrats see as a consequential one-term presidency; and helping get his vice president, Kamala Harris, elected as his successor.
+Mr. Biden can spend his remaining time in office focused on two things, political analysts say: cementing the legacy of what Democrats see as a consequential one-term presidency; and helping get his vice president, Kamala Harris – as of Friday, the party's formal nominee – elected as his successor.
 His overarching goal remains the same, preventing Donald Trump from returning to the White House.

 Thursday’s massive, multinational prisoner swap with Russia presented Mr. Biden, who has long championed international alliances and the power of diplomacy, with a major victory on the global stage.
 The swap, which involved cooperation from European allies, included the freeing of Wall Street Journal reporter Evan Gershkovich after 16 months in captivity.